dcmri/dcmri/docs/source/generated/examples/tutorials/plot_aif.rst

 --------------------------
 The relative accuracy of the absolute values reflects the fact that the experimental conditions under which the population-average AIF from Parker et al was derived are actually very similar to this example (standard dose and injection rate of a standard extracellular agent).

-Indeed, plotting the population AIF against that of our subjects A and B shows that they are indeed comparable:
+Plotting the population AIF against that of our subjects A and B shows that they are indeed comparable:

 ..
 GENERATED FROM PYTHON SOURCE LINES 148-156